Whitmer, Stabenow win as Democrats take key Michigan races

 ATTORNEY GENERAL

-Republican Tom Leonard conceded a narrow defeat to Democrat Dana Nessel, although the AP has not called the race.
-Nessel is best known for representing two women who successfully challenged Michigan's ban on gay marriage.
+Democrat Dana Nessel is best known for representing two women who successfully challenged Michigan's ban on gay marriage.
 She has promised to shake up the attorney general's office, especially how it handles Flint water cases.
 She says the special prosecutor is overpaid and that criminal charges were influenced by politics.
-An independent candidate and the Libertarian Party nominee together got roughly 4 percent of the vote.
+The Republican candidate, Tom Leonard, wants to put more emphasis on how local courts and law enforcers handle people who are mentally ill.
+A wild card: Will an independent candidate and the Libertarian Party nominee get enough votes to influence the result?

 SUPREME COURT

 The two candidates with the most votes in the six-person race will get seats on Michigan's highest court.
-Justice Elizabeth Clement was in first place Wednesday with 94 percent of votes counted.
-Justice Kurtis Wilder and appellate lawyer Megan Cavanagh were battling for the second spot.
-Cavanagh, a Democrat, is the daughter of former Justice Michael Cavanagh.
+Justices Elizabeth Clement and Kurtis Wilder were appointed by Snyder and are seeking to stay in office.
+Democrats nominated University of Michigan law professor Sam Bagenstos and appellate lawyer Megan Cavanagh, the daughter of former Justice Michael Cavanagh.
 Republicans have a 5-2 majority on the Supreme Court, though candidates aren't identified by party on the ballot.
-University of Michigan law professor Sam Bagenstos, a Democrat, was far behind and threw in the towel.

 MARIJUANA

-Note: An earlier version of this story was corrected to reflect that the Republican majority in the Michigan House is 63-46, not 63-47.